1. Introduction – what is good tone?

 Playing second oboe

-The job of the second oboe player is to make the first oboe player sound good, and to otherwise generally not be noticed.
+The job of the second oboe player is to make the first oboe player sound good.
 When playing second, allow the tone, articulation and volume of the first player to predominate, but give a good, strong pitch and tone base for the first player to rest on.

 Many second oboe parts should be played nearly as loudly as the first parts.
 Some second oboe parts are very low and quiet, requiring delicate playing and a responsive reed.
 On occasion, the first oboe player should adjust their pitch to the second, especially when the second is playing C-sharp4 and lower.